 There are a few ways that a car wash can harm your car:

-- Dirty brushes can cause scratches.
+- Dirty brushes or cloth contaminated with grit can leave swirl marks or scratches.

 [ Read: What is Full Coverage Car Insurance? ]